ifranco/academic-kickstart/content/home/experience.md

   date_start = "2002-03-01"
   date_end = "2013-06-30"
   description = """
-  * Started as a research associate working on the creative use of interactive audiovisual systems and alternative user interfaces.
+  * Began as an associate researcher working on the creative use of interactive audiovisual systems and user interfaces.
-  * Grew the startup from 10 people to 200, attracting a capital investment of €16M through innovation.
+  * Attracted capital investment through innovation, growing the startup from 10 people to 200.
   * Led all technical and strategic management of R&D in the company, managing a yearly budget of around €1M and a team of 25+ researchers and managers.
   * Built an IP portfolio with several patents and trademarks used in our products and licensed to partners.
   * Our research team also worked closely with the product development team to ensure an efficient integration of new technologies and features.